spritexxx/books/README.md

-# learning
+# books
-Repository for all my learning projects (mostly based on books that I read)
+Repository for all my exercises from books that I read.